How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 Orthodox theology rejects this, insisting God makes believers actually righteous through transformative grace.
 Legal fiction contradicts God’s truthfulness; when God declares something, He makes it real.

-Extrinsic Righteousness vs Infused Transformation – Protestants emphasize righteousness as external (alien)—outside believers, belonging to Christ, credited forensically.
+Extrinsic Righteousness vs Infused Transformation – Protestants emphasise righteousness as external (alien)—outside believers, belonging to Christ, credited forensically.

 Orthodox theology teaches righteousness as internal transformation—believers genuinely become righteous through grace, not merely declared so.